Introduction to code versioning with git¶

 fatal: A branch named 'branch_myfn' already exists.

-branch_myfn * master
+* master

-.
+The default branch is nammed master.
 The star denotes the working branch.

-Move to the new branch with checkout
+Move to the new branch with checkout:

-:
+In [21]:

 %%sh